joshmarinacci/canvasdeepdive-book/2014/lecture1.md

 There is a trade off of course.
 Because it is lower level, Canvas can do things SVG can't, but at the cost of more code.
-We can't set individual pixels or edit images with SVG, and historically SVG was slower than Canvas and not supported in all browser.
+We can't set individual pixels or edit images with SVG, and historically SVG was slower than Canvas and not supported in all browsers.
 These days, however, SVG is fast enough and works pretty much everywhere, so the choice really comes down to which API makes sense for your task.
 If you are doing something more pixel-ish, then go with Canvas.
 If you are doing something with lots of shapes, go with SVG.